 These consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States of America, or GAAP, and in accordance with the rules and regulations of the United States Securities and Exchange Commission, or SEC.
 The accounts of the Company's wholly owned subsidiaries are included in these consolidated financial statements.
 All intercompany balances and transactions have been eliminated in consolidation.
-Certain reclassifications were made to conform to the current presentation.
+Certain reclassifications from previously issued financial statements have been made to conform to the current presentation.